sfraint/blueraspberry-py/README.md

-BluePloverPi
+Blueraspberry-Py
 ============

-Running Plover on a Raspberry Pi, connecting it as a bluetooth keyboard

-This fork has been modified to work with Bluez 5.xx
+Bluetooth pass-through script, for passing a USB device through a Raspberry Pi as a bluetooth device.
+For example, passing a USB N64 Gamepad through a Raspberry Pi, as Bluetooth controller to RetroPie.